Jeanstaquet/PortfolioProjects/whatsapp-revisited-clone/README.md

 - You can send files in the chat
 - Change your profile picture
 - Creation/deletion of chat rooms
-- Being improved: recording of audio messages
+- Being improved: recording of audio messages & adding a backend

 ### Tech
 This project uses mainly Javascript, the react library, npm packages and firebase.